 - Cumulative grade point average of at least a 2.5 based on UW–Madison campus coursework, as modified by the Last 60 Credits Rule (detailed below).

-- Successful completion or concurrent enrollment in the following courses:
+- For the BFA degree and the BFA degree with the Graphic Design named option, successful completion or concurrent enrollment in the following courses:

 Course List Code Title Credits ART 102 Two-Dimensional Design 3 ART 104 Three-Dimensional Design 3 ART 107 Introduction to Digital Forms 3 ART 108 Foundations of Contemporary Art 3 ART 208 Current Directions in Art 3 ART 212 Drawing Methods & Concepts 3 One course from each of the following.
 See Requirements section for course options:2D Studio3D Studio4D StudioGraphics